Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Numerical Results

-First, we use the classifier to predict where to disaggregate the full time horizon into submodels based solely in input data.
-Table~\ref{tab:DisaggStatistics} presents the classifier-based disaggregation results, including the number of unlinked and linked submodels, the maximum length of linked submodels, and the resulting output errors and maximum computational speed-up (excluding parallelization overhead) relative to the full-scale models.
-The classifier delivers high-quality results for the BESS cases, with OFV errors below 1.5\%.
-These errors primarily stems from not fully capturing NSP, which represents a critical system state that occurs only during 21 and 24 periods, respectively, out of 8736 periods in the full-scale solutions.
-For the PHS cases, NSP errors are substantial.
-However, in absolute terms NSP accounts for less than 30 MWh across only 4 periods.
-Second, we apply the hierarchical clustering procedure to further aggregate periods within the linked submodels.
-Fig.~\ref{fig:RelError} reports the relative error resulting from aggregation for different numbers of clusters relative to the disaggregated model.
+First, we use ML-based disaggregation to predict where to disaggregate the full time horizon into submodels based solely on input data.
+Table~\ref{tab:DisaggStatistics} presents the corresponding results, including the number of unlinked and linked submodels, the maximum length of linked submodels, the resulting output errors, the computational burden of solving the full-scale model compared with the largest submodel, as well as the resulting computational speed-up (excluding parallelization overhead).
+The ML-based disaggregation delivers accurate results for the BESS cases, with OFV errors below 1.5\%.
+These deviations primarily stem from an imperfect representation of NSP, which corresponds to a critical system state occurring in only 21 and 24 periods, respectively.
+Specifically, the total NSP in the full-scale solutions amounts to 993~MWh and 830~MWh for the BESS--Solar and BESS--Wind cases, respectively, compared with 1069~MWh and 1036~MWh in the corresponding disaggregated models.
+In the PHS cases, total NSP in the full-scale models is marginal, amounting to only 27~MWh and 31~MWh and occurring in just four periods for the PHS--Solar and PHS--Wind cases, respectively.
+In contrast to the BESS cases, NSP deviations under the disaggregated models are considerably larger, yielding 2116~MWh and 257~MWh, which in turn lead to differences in the OFV.
+This behavior is not unexpected, as classification performance typically deteriorates for highly infrequent events, particularly when the classifier is not explicitly designed and trained to detect them.
+Nevertheless, the proposed ML-based disaggregation substantially reduces the computational burden by enabling parallelization of submodels.
+This results in a 19-fold average speed-up across the studied cases when comparing the full-scale model with the largest submodel.

+Second, after the ML-based disaggregation, periods within the linked submodels are further aggregated by employing ML-based aggregation.
+Fig.~\ref{fig:RelError} reports the approximation error incurred by the ML-based aggregation relative to the disaggregated models of the previous step, as the number of clusters increases.
 Except PHS--Solar, the relative errors in OFV, VRE and thermal generation, charging, and discharging remain within $\pm5\%$ even with only 30 clusters, while NSP stabilizes at around 70 clusters.
-Fig.~\ref{fig:Speedup} shows the corresponding maximum computational speed-up.